By Joshua Corn

 For years now, misinformed doctors, as well as the sunscreen and cosmetics industries, have made the sun out to be the “boogey man.”
 They advise that the sun’s rays are very damaging, and this has scared us into believing that we should never so much as leave the house without wearing sunscreen.

 Yet breakthrough research has shown that wearing sunscreen significantly interferes with the body’s ability to produce vitamin D from sun exposure.
 In fact, many experts now recommend limited daily exposure to the sun without sunscreen.
+(To learn more, please see: BURN: Health Impacts of Sunscreen Found to be Worse Than UV Damage.)

 However, for most people, the issue is more about not being able to spend enough time outside to produce adequate amounts of vitamin D regardless.